alicewriteswrongs/duolingo-to-anki/README.md

 second field as back) should be fine.

 By default `translate.js` will guess the source language and will use `'en'` as the target language.
-You will usually get better translations if you specify the source language, and of course if you want a language other than English as the target you will need to do that too!
+Google translate is pretty good at guessing the source language, but you will usually get better translations if you specify it manually, and of course if you want a language other than English as the target you will need to do that too!
 The `--from` and `--to` CLI flags will let you do that:

 ```js
 node translate.js --from fr --to en --json words.json